-Emergency Bridal Gown Cleaning and Care
+Emergency Wedding Gown Cleaning and Care

 Know the fabric of your wedding gown.
-Your consultant at the bridal shop should be able to advise you on the fiber content and what to do in case of a spill.
+Your consultant at the wedding shop should be able to advise you on the fiber content and what to do in case of a spill.
 There should also be a care label in your wedding gown.
 When you spill something on artificial fiber, it is much easier to get rid of the stain than if you spill something on a natural fiber such as silk because natural fibers are hollow and absorb the spill.

-In either case, artificial or natural fiber, unless the spill is major and makes you uncomfortable, better leave the spot alone until you can get professional treatment for your bridal gown.
+In either case, artificial or natural fiber, unless the spill is major and makes you uncomfortable, better leave the spot alone until you can get professional treatment for your wedding gown.
 If you must do something and the stain is blood, your own saliva is effective.
 For coffee, mud, tea or some other water-soluble stain, dab the spot gently (rubbing hard will damage the finish of your gown) with cool water and air dry.
 Club soda can also be effective.

 CAUTION: silks and rayons, particularly silk and rayon velvets, are water-sensitive, and you may make permanent water spots.

 Try camouflaging spots on your wedding gown with something white and relatively harmless such as baking soda, cornstarch, or baby power (white-out and shoe polish are tricky)–especially if the stain is not water soluble.
 Grease, lipstick, and other cosmetics can only be dissolved by volatile dry solvents such as cigarette-lighter fluid.
-But these solvents can also dissolve any dye that may have been used to color your gown.
+But these solvents can also dissolve any dye that may have been used to color your wedding gown.
 Again, better to leave the spot alone until you can get professional treatment for your wedding gown.